riya10120/r25-test/README.md

 # Solution
 ## Understanding

-Describe what you understood about the problem. parsing.c: Contains functions for parsing SBUS packets and interpolating channel values. serial.c: Contains functions for handling serial communication with SBUS and Sabertooth devices. main.c: The entry point for the application, which integrates the functionalities from parsing.c and serial.c.
-Makefile: Used for automating the build process. i usdertood abt the process for moving rover forward and backward
+The task is to take a channel value from a motor driver (Sabertooth 2x60) in serial mode and convert it into a format that the motor driver accepts, so that the rover can be controlled to move forward or backward.

 ## Thought Process
-After understanding the problem, describe how you decided to proceed towards solving the question. first i figured out  the problem statement and the solution for it and started working on it by cloning the repository i wasnt able to run the code cus i dont have the mmake file
+To address the problem, I decided to implement an interpolation function that converts the channel value into a PWM signal compatible with the Sabertooth 2x60 motor driver's requirements.
+This involves mapping the input channel values to the motor driver's expected range for forward or backward motion based on the datasheet specifications.
 ## Implementation
-How did you decide to implement your solution.
+so first i find out the algorithm for interpolation function using ai and then i implemented it on the cloned repository .i made all the changes according to .i got stuck at the compilation part as i dont have the make tool supporting file so i went back home i installed the necessary packages after that compiled it it was showing error[2] .i tried to figure out what was the error ,i rechecked everything ,i used ai but still couldnt get that.so execpt that compilation part i tried my best to solve this problem .

 Mention the details, such as the scaling used in the interpolation and how you tested it.